ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 > modify global kernel settings (e.g., loading a kernel module) will not work
 > properly as they will receive "permission denied" error when attempting such
 > operations.

+Some advanced container workloads require privileged containers (e.g., Docker-in-Docker, Kubernetes-in-Docker, etc.) With Enhanced Container Isolation you can still run such workloads but do so much more securely than before.

 #### Bind-Mount Restrictions